 Real Estate Risk.
-An Account that invests in real estate. real estate-related securities or real estate-linked derivative instruments is subject to risks directly or indirectly associated with ownership of real estate generally.
+An Account that invests in real estate, real estate-related securities or real estate-linked derivative instruments is subject to risks directly or indirectly associated with ownership of real estate, and the real estate market generally.
 The real estate industry is extensively regulated at the federal, state and local levels and subject to frequent regulatory change.
-In addition, real estate investments are subject to a variety of inherent risks that may have an adverse impact on the values of, and returns (if any) from, such investments, including risks related to: lack of liquidity; difficulty in valuation; changes in local, national and international economic conditions; supply and demand, including reduced demand for commercial and office space as well as increased maintenance or tenant improvement costs to convert properties for other uses, default risk of tenants and borrowers, the financial condition of tenants, buyers and sellers, and the inability to re-lease space on attractive terms or to obtain mortgage financing on a timely basis or at all; interest rate fluctuations; zoning laws and entitlements; regulatory overlays; environmental liabilities; energy prices; title risks; the ongoing need for capital improvements; patent or latent defect in improvements; availability of financing; bankruptcy and other credit risks of tenants, operating partners or other relevant parties; natural catastrophes, war, terrorism, vandalism, and squatting or holding over; risk of uninsurable losses; breach of contract relating to real estate; development or construction cost overruns and the quality, viability and strategy of third party developers, operators, managers, servicers or controlling parties.
+In addition, real estate investments are subject to a variety of inherent risks that may have an adverse impact on the values of, and returns (if any) from, such investments, including risks related to: lack of liquidity; difficulty in valuation; changes in local, national and international economic conditions; supply and demand, including reduced demand for commercial and office space as well as increased maintenance or tenant improvement costs to convert properties for other uses, default risk of tenants and borrowers, the financial condition of tenants, buyers and sellers, and the inability to re-lease space on attractive terms or to obtain mortgage financing on a timely basis or at all; interest rate fluctuations; zoning laws and entitlements; regulatory overlays; environmental liabilities; energy prices; title risks; the ongoing need for capital improvements; patent or latent defect in improvements; availability of financing; bankruptcy and other credit risks of tenants, operating partners or other relevant parties; natural catastrophes, war, terrorism, vandalism, and squatting or holding over; risk of uninsurable losses; breach of contract relating to real estate; development or construction cost overruns and the quality, viability and strategy of third-party developers, operators, managers, servicers or controlling parties.
 Real estate historically has experienced significant fluctuations and cycles in value, and an Account may buy and/or sell investments at less than optimal times.
+Real estate income and values may also be affected by demographic trends, such as population shifts or changing tastes, preferences (such as remote work arrangements) and social values.
+In addition, real estate values have been subject to substantial fluctuations and declines on a local, regional and national basis in the past and may continue to be in the future.
+During periods of rising interest rates, real estate securities may lose appeal for investors who may seek higher yields from other income-producing investments.
+Rising interest rates may also contribute to financing for property purchases and improvements becoming more costly and difficult to obtain.
+Developments following the onset of COVID-19 have adversely impacted certain commercial real estate markets, causing the deferral of mortgage payments, renegotiated commercial mortgage loans, commercial real estate vacancies or outright mortgage defaults, and potential acceleration of macro trends such as work from home and online shopping which may negatively impact certain industries, such as brick-and-mortar retail.